 Cancellation of a spouse visa – staying in the UK after separation

 It is a difficult enough decision to end a relationship but if your ability to stay in the UK rests on your relationship and your spouse visa it can be tempting to stay with your partner, even if you have been the victim of domestic violence.
-If you are in that position it is crucial that you understand your family and Immigration law options so that you can make the best choices for you and your family.
+We receive many questions related to this area such as 'Can my wife cancel my spouse visa?'
+If you are in that position, it is crucial that you understand your family and Immigration law options so that you can make the best choices for you and your family.

 The fact that you entered the UK on a spouse visa doesn’t mean that there are no other ways for you to remain in the UK if your relationship with your husband or wife breaks down and your spouse visa is cancelled.
 If you are in the UK on a spouse visa and are separating from your partner you need expert legal advice from spouse visa solicitors with both family and Immigration law expertise.

 Call us on 0203 959 9123 for help or complete the online enquiry form.